juji-io/datalevin/doc/query.md

-Since star-like attributes are already handled by entity filtering and pivot scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [2] [3].
+Since star-like attributes are already handled by entity filtering and pivot scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [2] [5].
 This significantly reduces the size of query search space.

 ### Cumulative average cardinality (new)

 During a transaction, we update a cumulative average count for each affected attribute of the affected encla.
-This cardinality estimation method is cheap and accurate, leading to better plans.
+This base table cardinality estimation method is cheap and accurate, leading to better plans.

 ### Direct count for bounded cardinality (new)